kleekich/Listodo/README.md

 # Pre-work - *Listodo*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Listodo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Kangsik Kevin Lee**

-Time spent: **X** hours spent in total
+Time spent: **40** hours spent in total

 ## User Stories